AC power plugs and sockets: British and related types: Terminology

+A plug is the movable part of a socket-outlet connector attached to an electrical device.
+The socket connects to the power source, either fixed on a building structure or installed on an item of electrical equipment.
+The plug has protruding pins (male) that fit into matching contact holes (female) in the sockets.
+Plug-in devices with incorporated plug pins perform other functions than connecting an appliance to a supply circuit and so are not interchangeable with plugs.

+Sockets and plugs are designed to prevent exposure of bare energised contacts, to reduce the risk of users accidentally touching energized conductors.
+Safety features may include plug pins with insulated sleeves and sockets with blocking shutters.

 The term plug is in general and technical use in all forms of English, common alternatives being power plug, electric plug, and plug top.
 The normal technical term for an AC power socket is socket-outlet, but in non-technical common use a number of other terms are used.
 The general term is socket, but there are numerous common alternatives, including power point, plug socket, wall socket, and wall plug.
 Modern British sockets for domestic use are normally manufactured as single or double units with an integral face plate and are designed to fit standard mounting boxes.

 Electrical sockets for single phase domestic, commercial and light industrial purposes generally provide three electrical connections to the supply conductors.
 These are termed neutral, line and earth.
 Both neutral and line carry current and are defined as live parts.
-Neutral is usually at or very near to earth potential, being earthed either at the substation or at the service entrance (neutral-to-earth bonding is not permitted in the distribution board/consumer unit).
-Line (commonly, but technically incorrectly, called live) carries the full supply voltage relative to the neutral.
+Neutral is usually at or near earth potential, being earthed either at the substation or at the service entrance (neutral-to-earth bonding is not permitted in the distribution board/consumer unit).
+Line carries the full supply voltage relative to the neutral.
 The protective earth connection allows the exposed metal parts of the appliance to be connected to earth, providing protection to the user should those exposed parts inadvertently come into contact with any live parts within the appliance.
 Historically, two-pin sockets without earth were used in Britain, but their use is now restricted to sockets specifically designated for shavers and toothbrushes.